- Written by Terry Turner

 Is Medicare Advantage or Original Medicare Right for You?

-Medicare Advantage plans have become a growing share of coverage for retirees since it first appeared in 1995.
-The plans provide popular options missing from Original Medicare.
+Medicare Advantage plans have become a growing share of coverage for retirees since it first appeared in 1995 since they provide popular options missing from Original Medicare.

 Medicare Advantage plans create their own networks of doctors and hospitals who agree to set prices.
 This can limit your choice of doctors or hospitals that you have under Original Medicare.
 But Medicare Advantage provides a wider array of options for people willing to pay for them.